 - Students are required to complete an ASCC admissions application for acceptance into the B.Ed. program.
-Admissions and transfer requirements must be met. - Student are required to complete all Pre-admission requirements before advancing into the B.Ed.
-Program. - Students must have a cumulative grade point average of 2.7 or better and maintain a grade of "C" or better in all American Samoa Bachelors of Education Program (ASBEP) courses. - ASCC Admission applications must be submitted to the Admissions Office. - Please see Bachelors of Education in Elementary Education application process.
+Admissions and transfer requirements must be met. - o Students are required to complete all pre-admission requirements before advancing into the B.Ed.
+Program. - o Students must have a cumulative grade point average of 2.7 or better and maintain a grade of "C" or better in all American Samoa Bachelor of Education Program (ASBEP) courses.